lucialarraona/lucialarraona/README.md

 #### 💡About me:
-- 🔭 I’m currently studying my MSc. in Human-Centered AI in Denmark
+- 🔭 I’m currently studying my MSc. in Human-Centered AI
 - 🌱 I’m currently learning MLOps
+- 🎯 I have a huge interest in NLP